 Kisaburo Osawa (1911-1991) was an influential Aikido master who taught at Aikikai Hombu Dojo and was a close advisor to Kisshomaru Ueshiba

-He was born in a small village in Saitama prefecture, Japan.
-It was a poor but well known village because Kisaburo and two other young men were always getting into fights.
+He was born in a small village in Saitama, Japan.
+It was a poor but well known village because Kisaburo and two other men were always getting into fights.

 At 17 and working 8am-10pm he found the time to start practicing judo to help strengthen his body.
 He practiced every morning, as he was close to the dojo, until he was 25 when he earned the rank of shodan.